Optimizing Distributed Training¶

 optimizations.auto_tune_tensor_fusionautomatically identifies the optimal message size during gradient transfers, reducing communication overhead.

-batches_per_step, ensuring it is disabled may improve performance.
+scheduling_unit, ensuring it is disabled may improve performance.
 If this option is disabled (which is the default behavior), only the training metrics from the chief GPU are used.
 This impacts shown in the Determined UI and TensorBoard, but does not influence model behavior or hyperparameter search.

 If you do not see improved performance using distributed training, there might be a performance bottleneck in the model that cannot be directly alleviated by using multiple GPUs, e.g., data loading.
 We suggest experimenting with a synthetic dataset to verify the performance of multi-GPU training.

-Distributed training is designed to maximize performance by training with all the resources of a machine.
+Multi-machine distributed training is designed to maximize performance by training with all the resources of a machine.
 This can lead to situations where an experiment is created but never becomes active: if the number of GPUs requested does not divide into the machines available, for instance, or if another experiment is already using some GPUs on a machine.

 slots_per_trial is a multiple of the number of GPUs